 Following the period of post-placement reporting, a family becomes eligible to finalize their adoption.
 The family’s state-licensed social worker will complete the necessary paperwork, and then the family will work with an attorney to present their case in Circuit Court.
 If the child is over the age of 10, the child will be asked if they consent to the adoption.
 Domestic adoption may be finalized after the six-month post-adoption reporting period is concluded.
 Foster care adoption typically will be finalized after the child has been with the family for at least 12 consecutive months.
 For families adopting internationally, if the adoption occurred in a Hague country the adoption has already been finalized in the eyes of both the U.S. government and the sending country’s government.
 Adoptions conducted in a non-Hague country will need to go through the process of re-adoption.

 Adopting a child is not without its costs.
 With the average price of domestic adoption running between $20,000-$30,000 and international between $30,000-$45,000 the cost of providing a child with a forever home can be daunting.
-Thankfully, there are a number of adoption loans and grants available.
+Thankfully, there are several adoption loans and grants available.
 The Adoption Tax Credit is another way to fund an adoption.
 But there is good news, families adopting from foster care can expect to pay little or no money to complete their adoption thanks to state-sponsored subsidies.

 One final reminder.
-In the state of Maryland, post-adoption contract agreements are legally enforceable by law.
+In the state of Maryland, post-adoption contact agreements are legally enforceable by law.
 So for those families adopting domestically, be sure to consider how much contact you are willing to maintain with your child’s birth parents before beginning the process and stick with it.
 Though not always comfortable, post-adoption contact benefits both the birth mother and your child (and you!) tremendously.